beatrizadm/danceflix/README.md

 [![licence mit](https://img.shields.io/badge/licence-MIT-blue.svg)](https://github.com/beatrizadm/Danceflix/blob/master/LICENSE)

-React application similar to netflix, done during Alura's react immersion
+React application similar to netflix.

-'Dance it does not only make us move our body but also moves our souls' What is dance?
+"Dance it does not only make us move our body but also moves our souls"

+What is dance?
 Give all of you, surround your soul, feel the beat and show it.

-Here you can see the top 10 most famous types of dance.
+Here you can see videos of the top 10 most famous types of dance.

 <h3>Tecnologies 🚀</h3>
 <ul>